This error indicates a problem with your Google Maps API key configuration. The most common causes are listed below.

 Omnium Maps requires you to provide your own Google Maps API key for map rendering.
 Without a valid API key entered in the app settings, maps cannot load.

-Once you have your API key, simply paste it into the Google Maps API Key field in Step 2 of the Omnium Maps dashboard and save your settings.
+Once you have your API key, paste it into the Google Maps API key field on the Settings page in the Omnium Maps app and save your settings.

 Even if you have an API key, you need to enable three specific APIs in your Google Cloud project: Maps JavaScript API, Geocoding API, and Places API (including the "New" version).